 2. Apple high-volume window

-3. Build flagged a heuristic
+3. Build tripped a review heuristic

-How to spot it: Diff your entitlements, IAP configuration, and capabilities against the last build that cleared Beta quickly.
+How to spot it: Diff your entitlements, IAP configuration, and capabilities against the last build that cleared quickly.
 Any addition predicts a slower review.

 4. Reviewer needs information you didn’t provide

-How to spot it: Read your Beta “What to Test” notes.
-If they say “Bug fixes and improvements” and you actually added a new gated feature, you need more detail.
+How to spot it: Read your What to Test notes.
+If they say “Bug fixes and improvements” but you actually shipped a new gated feature, that’s the gap.
+Add demo credentials and a one-line path to the feature.

 6. Apple system status incident

-Information to collect
+Information to collect first

 Shortest path to fix